opendata-ph/pcso-lotto/README.md

 ### Structure

-- The lotto results data will be presented in the following structure:
+- The lotto result data will be presented in the following structure:

     ```json
     {